-Eating well balanced meals is important at all times, but it is even more essential when you are pregnant.
+Eating well-balanced meals is important at all times, but it is even more so when you are pregnant.
 There are essential nutrients, vitamins, and minerals that your developing baby needs.
-Most foods are safe; however, there are some foods that you should avoid during pregnancy.
+Most foods are safe; however, there are certain foods to avoid when pregnant.

 Deli Meat: Deli meats have been known to be contaminated with listeria, which can cause miscarriage.
-Listeria has the ability to cross the placenta and may infect the baby leading to infection or blood poisoning, which may be life-threatening.
+Listeria has the ability to cross the placenta and may infect the baby, which could lead to infection or blood poisoning and may be life-threatening.
 If you are pregnant and you are considering eating deli meats, make certain that you reheat the meat until it is steaming.

 Raw Shellfish: The majority of seafood-borne illness is caused by undercooked shellfish, which include oysters, clams, and mussels.
 Cooking helps prevent some types of infection, but it does not prevent the algae-related infections that are associated with red tides.
 Raw shellfish pose a concern for everybody, and they should be avoided altogether during pregnancy.

-Soft Cheeses: Imported soft cheeses may contain bacteria called Listeria, which can cause miscarriage.
-Listeria has the ability to cross the placenta and may infect the baby leading to infection or blood poisoning, which can be life-threatening.
-You would need to avoid soft cheeses such as: Brie, Camembert, Roquefort, Feta, Gorgonzola and Mexican style cheeses that include queso blanco and queso fresco, unless they clearly state that they are made from pasteurized milk.
+Soft Cheeses: Imported soft cheeses may contain listeria.
+You would need to avoid soft cheeses such as Brie, Camembert, Roquefort, Feta, Gorgonzola, and Mexican style cheeses that include Queso Blanco and Queso Fresco unless they clearly state that they are made from pasteurized milk.
 All soft non-imported cheeses made with pasteurized milk are safe to eat.

-Unwashed Vegetables: Yes, vegetables are safe to eat, so you still need to eat them.
+Unwashed Vegetables: Vegetables are safe, and a necessary part of a balanced diet.
 However, it is essential to make sure they are washed to avoid potential exposure to toxoplasmosis.
 Toxoplasmosis may contaminate the soil where the vegetables were grown.

 Compiled using information from the following sources:

-Eating for Two: The Complete Guide to Nutrition during Pregnancy Abbott-Hess, Mary, et al, Ch.
+3. Eating for Two: The Complete Guide to Nutrition During Pregnancy Abbott-Hess, Mary, et al, Ch.
 4, 5 and 7.